 Who was the Pre-Raphaelite Brotherhood?
 The Pre-Raphaelite Brotherhood began in 1848 as a secret group of young artists: Dante Gabriel Rossetti, William Michael Rossetti (his brother), Thomas Woolner, William Holman Hunt, Frederic George Stephens, James Collinson, and John Everett Millais.
 They were revolting against the current art establishment, mainly the British Royal Academy and their formulaic approach to art instruction.
 Though the Pre-Raphaelites’ goal was to remain secret, the meaning of the initials “PRB” inscribed on their paintings became public (possibly leaked by Dante Gabriel Rossetti).

-Inspired by late Medieval and early Renaissance works, the Pre-Raphaelites created vivid paintings that were glaringly different than the usual artistic works of the day.
+Inspired by late Medieval and early Renaissance works, the Pre-Raphaelites created vivid paintings that were vibrantly different than the the art of their contemporaries.
 Their efforts to stay true to nature resulted in botanical details that were painstakingly reproduced.
 The doctrines they followed resulted in paintings with an almost photographic realism.
 They had their critics, however, and their work was not easily accepted.
 (Hint: Charles Dickens did not approve.
 Later, though, he became good friends with Millais)

 The Brotherhood’s early doctrines were expressed in four declarations: